How to Run a Successful Nonprofit Membership Program | Donorbox

 If raising funds is still a concern for the nonprofit, they can mix and match this and the members-as-consumers model.
 For a nominal membership fee, people would love to lend their skills to a good cause.

-2.4.
-Trade Associations Model
+4. Trade Associations Model

-Members, in return for their big donations/membership fees, receive partial rights in the decision-making processes of the organization.
+Members, in return for their large donations/membership fees, receive partial rights in the decision-making processes of the organization.
 With an influential position in the nonprofit comes many other benefits for them on the professional level.

-Like with all experiences on the web, if the sign-up process isn’t user-friendly – you’ll lose potential members.
+Like with all experiences on the web, if the sign-up process isn’t user-friendly, you’ll lose potential members.
+Even an enthusiastic and well-meaning supporter can easily get pulled away, distracted, or discouraged from completing a lengthy and complicated application!

+Also, use the right platform to facilitate the sign-up process, and make sure this platform has a recurring donation/membership renewal option.
 Making as much of the process as you possibly can automatic will make the entire experience easier and simpler for your donors.

 To successfully manage your membership program, you first have to build one.
 Make your nonprofit membership program known by using effective marketing strategies.

 Start with audience targeting and analysis.
-Understand who’s your average donor and build a campaign around their personal beliefs, interests, and values.
+Understand your average donor and build a campaign around their personal beliefs, interests, and values.
+Consider promoting the membership program to donors who regularly volunteer, attend events, and participate in advocacy.

-Have staff members, Board members, and volunteers come up with a list of people they know who could be solicited.
-When people know that someone familiar vouches for and believes in an organization, they’re much more likely to join your membership program.
+Have staff members, board members, and volunteers come up with a list of people they know who could be solicited.
+When people know that someone familiar vouches for and believes in an organization, they’re much more likely to join your membership program!

 Nonprofits that excel at running membership programs usually treat their members as donors/customers.